COS301-SE-2022/Tutor-Me/README.md

 ## Project Technologies
 - Frontend: Flutter(Dart)
 ```
 Why?
-We have a very good background of Flutter, we learned and worked with Flutter during the summer holidays as preparation for this project, and a good background with mobile development as a whole.
+We have a very good background of Flutter.
+We learned and worked with Flutter during the summer holidays as preparation for this project, and a good background with mobile development as a whole.
 Flutter enables cross-platform mobile app development, hence it’s the best option.
 ```

 - Backend: .NET Core version